 During the Gulf War from August 2, 1990, through January 2, 1992; or

 For more than 180 consecutive days, other than for training, any part of which occurred during the period beginning September 11, 2001, and ending on August 31, 2010, the last day of Operation Iraqi Freedom; or

-A Veteran who served at any time and who has a compensable service-connected disability rating of 30 percent or more.
+10-Point 30% Compensable Disability Preference (CPS): Ten points are added to the passing examination score or rating of a Veteran who served at any time and who has a compensable service-connected disability rating of 30% or more.

 10-Point Disability Preference (XP): Ten points are added to the passing examination score or rating of: